the-lambda-church/coquille/README.md

 ----------------------

-You can run an arbitrary query command (that is `Check`, `Print`, etc.) by calling `:Coq MyCommand foo bar baz` and the result will be displayed in the Infos panel.
+You can run an arbitrary query command (that is `Check`, `Print`, etc.) by calling `:Coq MyCommand foo bar baz.` and the result will be displayed in the Infos panel.

 Configuration